How To Avoid College Burnout

 Everyone has to deal with stress.
 In balancing work and personal lives with academic expectations, college students face even more stress.
 It’s easy to become overwhelmed when you have a lot on your plate.
 Recognizing signs of burnout, knowing how to handle your responsibilities and making sure you’re taking care of your mental health can make college stress more manageable.

-Academic advisors Christina Montenegro and Debra Willan and team lead Nicole Rutherford provided insight and advice for students on how to avoid burnout and how to deal with burnout if you're already feeling pushed to your limit.
+Academic advisor Debra Willan and team leads Nicole Rutherford and Christina Montenegro provided insight and advice for students on how to avoid burnout and how to deal with burnout if you’re already feeling pushed to your limit.

 - 85% of college students said they had felt overwhelmed by everything they had to do at some point in the past year.